-Learn how you can make this easy and delicious homemade spicy ranch dressing that only takes a couple of minutes.
-My favorite part of this recipe is that it’s low-fat, high-protein, low calorie…and you can have zero guilt when you drench your salad or rice-bowl in this delicious Chipotle Ranch Dressing.
+Learn how you can make this easy & delicious homemade spicy ranch dressing that only takes a couple of minutes to make.
+My favorite part of this dressing is that it is low-fat, high-protein, low calorie…and you can have zero guilt when you drench your salad or rice-bowl in this delicious Chipotle Ranch Dressing.

 So, this is one of those recipes that I recommend to help you keep on track with your fitness goals, because it may be on the healthier side…as far as salad dressings, or sauces, go…but it doesn’t lack in flavor or spicy kick in any way.

 I tried several different recipes that I had found online and I just plain wasn’t happy with any of them… so I did what I always do in the kitchen and I played with several recipes until I had developed a new one that I actually like.

 It took a lot of fiddling around with ingredients, and combining aspects I like from several different recipes, I am now sharing my “go-to” recipe for

 Easy Greek Yogurt Spicy Ranch Dressing